-The Biosocial Reading Groups are organised around a diverse range of critical texts currently influencing our development of biosocial theory and methodology.
+The Manifold Reading Groups are organised around a diverse range of critical texts currently influencing our development of biosocial, eco-sensory and digital media theory and methodology.
 We undertake close readings and analyses of books that challenge our understandings of life, the body, culture, art, education, science, and technology.

-All reading groups take place in the Biosocial Lab (room 2.52 Brooks Building), unless otherwise posted.
+All reading groups take place in the Manifold Lab (room 2.52 Brooks Building or online), unless otherwise posted.
 Please feel free to get in touch to register your interest in the reading groups, details of which will be posted regularly on this page.